tamaskenez/somenewlanguage/doc/design-ideas.md

 - C-like syntax or other populist design choices
 - Open-world compilation model.
 (But, on explicit request, we should be able to generate functions having a fixed ABI and nothing else).

+## Function parameters

+All functions has fixed number of positional arguments.
+Actually, in compliance with the lambda calculus, all functions have a single argument but with some syntactic sugar it looks like fixed number of positional arguments.
+That is:

+- No variable-sized argument list
+- No overloading with different number of arguments

+Additionally, the functions might have named arguments which can be optional or not.

+Now:
+- What if I want to pass variable number of arguments?
+Use a list or tuple.
+- What if I want to pass different number of arguments (fixed numbers)?
+Create multiple functions with different names or use named, optional arguments.
+- How named arguments translate to the single-arg functional model?
+There can be an implicit extra parameter (varargs) which would be a struct with concrete and optional fields.

 ## Functional composition:

 This works in Haskell: